Yandex Cloud

 • Creating a single-host cluster

-• Creating sharded clusters
+• Creating a sharded cluster

 Note

-• The number of hosts you can create together with a Yandex StoreDoc cluster depends on the selected disk type and host class.
+• The number of hosts you can create with a Yandex StoreDoc cluster depends on the selected disk type and host class.

 • The available disk types depend on the selected host class.